jsoma/tabletop/README.md

 **Google broke Tabletop**.
 Kind of.

-If you're signed in to Google and your session expires, Google now requires you to sign in to view published spreadsheets.
-Practically speaking, **this means Tabletop will fail for anyone who hasn't signed into Gmail for a while**.
-[More details here](http://productforums.google.com/forum/#!category-topic/docs/documents/0pneogfgzN0).
+If you're signed in to Google and your session expires, Google now requires you [to sign in to view published spreadsheets](http://productforums.google.com/forum/#!category-topic/docs/documents/0pneogfgzN0).
+While we've worked around the problem in recent versions of Tabletop (CORS to the rescue), old versions will experience this problem.

-If you don't ever sign into Google, you're fine.
-If you're signed in, you're fine.
-It's only expired sessions that run into this issue, which is why it took so long for us to figure out what the deal was.

-This *will break* existing apps.

-Google knows it's an issue, but it isn't high priority, so they **don't have a fix planned until September 30th**.
-That's a long time to have a broken app, 'eh?

-I highly highly recommend you use [Flatware](https://github.com/jsoma/flatware) or [table-service](https://github.com/martinburch/table-service) (or your own proxying solution) in the meantime.
+[Most browsers support CORS](http://caniuse.com/cors) so you will *probably* be okay.
+Google's sat on this for over a year so I doubt it's getting fixed.
+If you're still running into issues I recommend trying [Flatware](https://github.com/jsoma/flatware) or [table-service](https://github.com/martinburch/table-service) (or your own proxying solution) in the meantime.
 Proxies don't run into this bug since they never sign into a Google account, and they'll probably make your app faster, too.

-I tried to make Flatware pretty easy to set up, but if you'd like a hand feel free to drop me a line at [jonathan.soma@gmail.com](mailto:jonathan.soma@gmail.com).

-To ease the pain I've set up a public instance of Flatware at [http://flatware.herokuapp.com](http://flatware.herokuapp.com), although you're going to have to manually click `Sync all spreadsheets` when you want your updates to go out.
-If you plan on using it, you'll want to set `proxy: 'https://s3.amazonaws.com/flatware-live'` when initializing Tabletop.
-I'd also appreciate it if you dropped me an [email](mailto:jonathan.soma@gmail.com) or a [tweet](http://twitter.com/dangerscarf) giving me a heads up.

 ## Notes